WOSPM/checker/mdocs/WOSPM0012.md

 ## Rationale

 The repo should contain at least one PR template to help your contributors.
+Formatting PR templates will help you and other reviewers to review the PR easily.

 See also;